Murder of Katarzyna Zowada

-Katarzyna Zowada (born 1 June 1975) was a student at Jagiellonian University in Kraków, Poland who was tortured and killed in late 1998 or early 1999.
+Katarzyna Zowada (1 June 1975 – 1998) was a student at Jagiellonian University in Kraków, Poland who was tortured and killed in late 1998 or early 1999.
 After her death, the killer interfered with Zowada's corpse through dismemberment and skinning.
-Janczewski was convicted and jailed in 2018 and released on 31 October 2024, by the Kraków appeals court, 2^{nd} criminal division.
-Janczewski was ruled innocent.
+Robert Janczewski was convicted and jailed in 2018 and released on 31 October 2024, by the Kraków appeals court, 2nd criminal division, which acquitted him.

 Katarzyna Zowada

 Zowada was 23 years old at the time of her death.
 She was a theology student at Jagiellonian University in Kraków who was described as kind, but quiet.
 Her disappearance became evident on 12 November 1998 when she failed to meet her mother at a psychiatric clinic in Nowa Huta, where she had been treated for depression.

 Discovery of remains

 On 6 January 1999, while the tugboat Elk was stationed near the Dąbie barrage on the Vistula river, the crew found human skin on the boat's propeller.
 DNA tests indicated the skin was Zowada's.
 Forensic testing showed that the skin had been dissected from the body and prepared in such a way as to make a piece of clothing.
 On 14 January, Zowada's right leg was recovered from the river.
 The corpse had been dismembered and decapitated.